learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

      9604 9801]

 Import `matplotlib.pyplot` as `plt` and set `%matplotlib inline`  for generating inline images in jupyter notebooks.

 ```python
 # import matplotlib.pyplot and set inline plotting

 ```

+Now that we have our data all set and matplotlib in our python environment, we can try some basic plotting techniques.

 ## Exercise 1